Skip to Main Content

 • To be a qualified dividend, the dividend must be paid by a U.S. corporation or a qualified foreign company, such as one trading on a U.S. exchange.
 The stock must have been held for more than 60 days in the 121-day period that begins 60 days before the stock’s ex-dividend date for common stock.
 For preferred stock, the dividend is qualified if you hold it for more than 90 days in the 181-day period that begins 90 days before the ex-dividend date.
 Finally, the stock must not otherwise be excluded.
 Some stocks, such as those issued by real estate investment trusts (REITs) or master limited partnerships, do not qualify for the special tax treatment, and payouts are treated as ordinary income.

-That’s a lot of verbiage, but the upshot is that most dividends qualify, and if you’re practicing long-term buy-and-hold investing, then the holding requirements are basically a non-issue.
+That’s a lot of verbiage, but the upshot is that most dividends qualify, and if you’re practicing a buy-and-hold strategy with some of the top long-term investments, then the holding requirements are basically a non-issue.

 If there’s a catch, it’s this: Every dollar of taxable ordinary income that you earn eliminates a dollar of this investment income that could be subject to no taxes.
 If wages from a job, for example, pass the 0 percent level of taxable income, your long-term capital gains and qualified dividends will bump up to 15 percent or even 20 percent, if you earn enough.
 That’s where the standard (or itemized) deduction comes in, reducing your ordinary income as much as possible.